More than your usual strawberry jam

 *For herbs, the minium quantity is 100g.
 While I will try to meet dietary requirements, in providing your surplus, you also hand over decisions about what is made with your surplus.
 Quantity returned will depend on quantity made.

-I hope that The Little Preservatory can provide as much joy and discovery as I experience through it, and I thank you for supporting an independent, local, disabled-owned business!
+I hope that The Little Preservatory can provide as much joy and discovery as we experience through it, and we thank you for supporting an local, independent business!